Inspired by Chinese Painting principles fused with Western modes of expression

 Among the many Chinese painters in Hong Kong, Mr. Shum Wing Kwong was considered to be one of the most promising artist in the field and had been named as 'Fish-Painting King' by art critics.
 Perhaps this was because his style and technique were so unusual and full of vivacity in his fish-paintings.

 In order to understand Mr. Shum's art, one had to know his ways of painting and thinking.
 As a matter of fact, before he started to paint, he usually had a mental picture in mind, knowing exactly what images were going to appear in his work and then modifying them with superb control of textural surfaces, plus a sensitive touch of brush strokes, and eventually a unique style of art was born.
 His paintings showed his visual sensation, and created a new dimension in his art career of Chinese Painting.

 1952 Graduated from the Literature college of Lingnan University in Canton.

-1965 Graduated from Canton Literature and HIistory College majoring in Chinese Painting.
-In the same year, his paintings began to be exhibited in Canton Art Exhibition annually.
+1965 Graduated from Canton Literature and History College majoring in Chinese Painting.

 2016 Passed away in Hong Kong